Botacin-s-Lab/EchoCrypt/README.md

 ```

 ## Installation and Setup
-To set up this project, you need Python 3.10.*, a CUDA-enabled GPU with at least 16GB of VRAM for fine-tuning and training (8GB VRAM minimum for inference), and an OpenAI API key.
+To set up this project, you need Python 3.10.*, a CUDA-enabled GPU with at least 16GB of VRAM for fine-tuning and training (8GB VRAM minimum for inference), and an OpenAI API account.
 Once you have these, follow the steps below:

 1. Clone the repository.
 Be patient, as it is large:
    ```bash